Logarithmic entanglement growth from disorder-free localization in the two-leg compass ladder

 A natural question our results raise is what happens for ladders with more than two legs.
-These systems still have one local conserved quantity per rung (i.e., the product of $\hat{X}$ operators along the rung), which can generate emergent disorder, as in the two-leg case.
-They are in general strongly interacting and do not admit free-fermion solutions, and are thus beyond the scope of our current focus.
-For parameters where these models have an MBL phase, its phenomenology should resemble that studied here.
+These systems still have one local conserved charge per rung (i.e., the product of $\hat{X}$ operators along the rung), which can generate emergent disorder, as in the two-leg case.
+They are, in general, strongly interacting and do not admit free-fermion solutions, and, thus, are beyond the scope of this Letter.
+For parameters where these models have an MBL phase, their phenomenology should resemble that studied here.
 However, such generic interacting models will also exhibit a delocalized thermal phase.
-How sector-changing operators like the $XX$ correlator behave at the many-body delocalization transition remains an open question worthy of future consideration.
+How sector-changing operators like the \textit{XX} correlator behave at the many-body delocalization transition remains an open question worthy of future consideration.

 \onecolumngrid

 \twocolumngrid

 \makeatletter {S\arabic{equation}} {S\arabic{figure}}